ViewComponent/view_component/docs/guide/slots.md

 # Slots

-In addition to the `content` accessor, ViewComponents accept content through slots, enabling multiple blocks of content to be passed to a single ViewComponent.
+In addition to the `content` accessor, ViewComponents accept content through slots.
+Slots are dedicated areas of a component that render content, including other components.

 Slots are defined with `renders_one` and `renders_many`:

 - `renders_one` defines a slot that will be rendered at most once per component: `renders_one :header`
 - `renders_many` defines a slot that can be rendered multiple times per-component: `renders_many :posts`

+If you don't specify a second argument to these methods, you'll create a **passthrough slot**.
+Arbitrary content can be rendered inside these slots.
+If you need to render arbitrary markup or components, these may be the way to go.

 For example: